 The E90 hugs the coastline for much of the distance, and there’s plenty to see.
 This is a curvy but flat road – you’ll be driving close to the sea.

 It had been dark for some time when we reached Cosenza.
 This is not one of the spectacular, picturesque Italian towns you hear about.
 But Cosenza, and particularly the hotel Vescovo Rosso, makes an ideal stop for bikers.
 There’s an underground garage.
 The rooms – ours was a suite, for around €50, was spotless and huge and comfortable.
 Directly across the street was a very friendly pizzeria with a wood-burning oven.
 They had extra-large thin-crusted pies, and extra-large bottles of ice-cold Sardinian beer to go with them.
 When it comes to what to eat in Italy, there is much more than pizza and gelato, But these two never disappoint.

-We woke rested and, after a hotel breakfast with strong fresh caffe lattes, were ready for the road.
+We woke rested and, after a hotel breakfast with strong caffe lattes, were ready for the road.

-Greece to Sicily by Motorcycle, Day 2: Cosenza to Palermo, via Cefalù
+Italy by Motorcycle, Day 2: Cosenza to Palermo, via Cefalù